Leikrit/Leikrit.github.io/_pages/about.md

 #### Hong Kong University of Science and Technology (Guangzhou)

-- 2024.2.1 - present
+- 2024.2.1 - 2024.6.7

 **Internship in Artificial Intellengce Thrust, Information Hub**

-Recently, I am working with <a href="https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WANG-Hao/haowang">Prof. Hao WANG</a>, doing researches on the topic of Large Language Models.
-We are focusing on Prompt Compression issues and Multi-modal issues.
+I worked with <a href="https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WANG-Hao/haowang">Prof. Hao WANG</a>, doing researches on the topic of Large Language Models.
+We focused on Prompt Compression things and Multi-modal things.

+#### Nanyang Technological University

+- 2024.7.21 - 2024.7.26

 <br />